nkabbara/nkabbara.github.io/books/on-writing-well.md

 ## My Current Focus

-_The amount of things to pay attention to is overwhelming.
-Below are items that I plan to focus on and when I feel like I've mastered them, I'll replace them.
-Updated: 2025-03-27._
+_Updated: 2025-03-27.
+The amount of things to pay attention to is overwhelming.
+Below are items that I plan to focus on and when I feel like I've mastered them, I'll replace them._
 1. Clear clutter from each sentence.
-See Clutter Checklist below.
+See **Brevity Checklist** below.
 2. Make every sentence clear.
-See Clarity Checklist below.
+See **Clarity Checklist** below.
-3. Make high level decisions about the work you're starting.
-See Core Decisions Checklist below.
+3. Make high level decisions before starting the work.
+See **Core Decisions Checklist** below.
+4. Introduce em-dashes into my writing[^3].
+5. Regularty take a look at "Author's suggestion" at the end.
+It incorporates most of what the book teaches.

+[^3]: Use the em-dash in two ways.
+One is to amplify or justify in the second part of the sentence a thought you stated in the first part.
+“We decided to keep going—it was only 100 miles more and we could get there in time for dinner.”
+The other use involves two dashes, which set apart a parenthetical thought within a longer sentence.
+“She told me to get in the car—she had been after me all summer to have a haircut—and we drove silently into town.”.
+How do these related to semi-colon and comma?
+Semi-colon separates two sentences which could stand alone, but are somehow related.
+Em-dash is used sort of like a comma.
+But usually more of a "separate thought" than a comma.
+Also, if your sentence already has a lot of commas it can be more visually clear.
+Commas are used in lists, they're used to separate clauses, they're used to indicate a pause. [more on these](https://www.reddit.com/r/FanFiction/comments/l2b5qo/whats_the_difference_between_using_the_em_dash/)

 ## Checklists

 _As I focus on an aspect, I turn it into a checklist to help me easily apply it to my writing.
 I build the checklists from the raw notes below when I need them._

-### Clutter Checklist
+### Brevity Checklist
 1. Remove all words that are not doing any work.
-See clutter test below.
-2. Remove redundant adverbs and adjectives. e.g. Radio blared loudly.
-Yellow daffodils.
+2. Remove redundant adverbs and adjectives e.g. Radio blared loudly, Yellow daffodils.
-3. Shorten long words:
+3. Shorten long words: 'first' instead of 'initial'.
+'Do' instead of 'implement'.
 4. Remove clichés and replace with your own metaphors or more precise words e.g. Top brass: presidents, VPs, managers, owners, etc..
 5. Clutter test:
     * Is every word doing new work?